lastmjs/zwitterion/README.md

 ```

 ### WebAssembly Text Format (Wat)

+Wat is a textual representation of the Wasm binary format.
+It allows Wasm to be more easily written by hand.
+Learn more [here](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).

 Importing Wat is nearly identical to importing JavaScript or TypeScript.
 The key difference is that the default export of your entry Wat module is a function that returns a promise.
 This function takes as its one parameter an object containing imports to the Wat module.
 You can import Wat from JavaScript or TypeScript files like this: